 This was determined based on an examination of the traffic volumes for the traffic movements that determine overall LOS performance at these intersections.
 In most instances where cumulative conditions were found to be not adverse, the project would add vehicles to movements that would continue to operate satisfactorily.
 In some instances, the project would add vehicles to movements at intersections that would not perform well under cumulative conditions.
 However, in these instances, the project's contribution to these movements would be small.
 Finally, in one case, no adverse contribution was found because the project volumes and total volumes for the movements would be very small and would not materially affect overall LOS performance at the affected intersection.
 For the intersections listed above, project traffic would not represent a considerable contribution to the cumulative conditions, and the project would not have an adverse traffic impact at these intersections.

-As shown in Table 5.19-4, the project's contribution to the following intersections would be considered adverse under cumulative conditions:
+As shown in Table 5.19-4, the project's contribution to the following intersections would be considered adverse under 2020 cumulative conditions (these are the same intersections that would experience adverse effects under the 2020 plus project condition):